write2defend/Freelance-Content-Writer-Website/README.md

-# Freelance Conten Writer Wbsite 🧩
+# Freelance Content Writer Website 🧩

 A 3-page website displaying a home page, services page, and contact form built usuing HTML, CSS, and a bit of javascript for some functionality.